-Operations Research and Financial Engineering covers five core disciplines: financial mathematics, operations research, optimization, probability theory and statistics.
-Lee says she has purposefully explored what she sees as two distinct tracks in the major – the operations research side and the financial engineering side – and has landed firmly in the camp of the former.
+ORFE covers five core disciplines: financial mathematics, operations research, optimization, probability theory and statistics.
+Lee says she purposefully explored what she saw as two distinct tracks in the major – the operations research side and the financial engineering side – and landed firmly in the camp of the former.

 “I’m not actually interested in the finance side, like modeling the stock market or pricing derivatives,” she says.
 “I am into optimization and efficiency, trying to figure out the best ways that different systems can work together.
 It’s basically learning how to solve problems.”

 In a transportation systems course taught by Alain Kornhauser